apache/spark/docs/mllib-guide.md

 ### From 0.9 to 1.0

 In MLlib v1.0, we support both dense and sparse input in a unified way, which introduces a few breaking changes.
+If your data is sparse, please store it in a sparse format instead of dense to take advantage of sparsity in both storage and computation.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">